adityatiwari18/100-Days-Of-ML/README.md

 # Day 7 LogisticRegression (Loss Function and Back-propogation)

-&nbsp; Understanding the Loss function and hw backpropogation works in Logistic Regression
+&nbsp; Understanding the Loss function and how backpropogation works in Logistic Regression

+# Day 8 EDA on Spotify Dataset

+&nbsp; For more Information [click here](https://github.com/adityatiwari18/EDA-On-Spotify-Top-50-Songs)

+# Day 9 Support Vector Machines (SVM)

+&nbsp;Today I learnt the concepts of SVM which includes the Geometric Intuition, the mathematical formulation.

+&nbsp;Types of SVM: Hard margin SVM, Soft margin SVM